 A general overview of the course is that they will prepare students with design skills for the future and should equip students with current skills in recognising the design needs of other people and develop an understanding of how current global issues, including integrating technology, impacts on today’s world.

 This is a two-year course: coursework 50% and a written theory exam 50%

 The theory paper(s) will include open- and short-ended questions as well as extended writing questions testing the students’ knowledge of materials, product analysis, health and safety, the wider impacts of design and industrial and commercial practice.
 The theory paper(s) will also include a 15% mathematical element.

 Students who complete this course will gain skills that are useful in a wide range of jobs, in further study of design and in their personal life (including decision-making skills and the planning and organisation of time and resources).
-Typical university and career aspirations from this course include and are not limited to product design, engineering, architecture, graphics design, furniture design, industrial design, theatrical set design, interior design, materials engineering, advertising design, exhibition design, engineering design.
+Typical university and career aspirations from this course include and are not limited to product design, engineering, architecture, graphic design, furniture design, industrial design, theatrical set design, interior design, materials engineering, advertising design, exhibition design, engineering design.

-Our A Level results are excellent and often some of the best in the country.
+Our A-Level results are excellent and often some of the best in the country.

 For further information regarding our Design & Technology Curriculum please contact: